 Personal Directive (Living Will)

-A personal directive is similar to a POA in that it gives someone the decision making power when you are no longer able but the PD covers decisions regarding your health and personal well-being.
+A personal directive is similar to a POA in that it gives someone the decision making power when you are no longer able, but the PD covers decisions regarding your health and personal well-being.
 This includes such things as medical treatment, where and how you will live, and what happens to your children.
-Often it makes sense to choose the same person for your POA and PD but it doesn't have to be.
-You know your people so do what makes then most sense for your situation, and remember, you can always change your mind in the future.
+Often it makes sense to choose the same person for your POA and PD, but it doesn’t have to be.
+You know your people so do what makes the most sense for your situation, and remember, you can always change your mind in the future.

-You will want to ensure your debts are covered and your loved ones can continue to live comfortably if you die suddenly and life insurance can be an important factor in accomplishing that.
-If you all your debts are paid up and you already have enough assets saved up to ensure any potential beneficiaries are taken care of then insurance isn't as important.
-However, if that's not the case then it becomes almost an essential.
+You will want to ensure your debts are covered and your loved ones can continue to live comfortably if you die suddenly and life insurance can be a major factor in accomplishing that.
+If you all your debts are paid up, and you already have enough assets saved up to ensure any potential beneficiaries are taken care of then insurance isn’t as necessary.
+However, if that’s not the case, then it becomes almost an essential.
 I would look at getting a term insurance policy for an amount that will cover the cost of any outstanding debts (mortgage, loans, credit cards, etc.), the cost of your funeral, and enough additional money for your spouse to live on and raise any children you may have.
-Slight side note here...when you are getting a mortgage your bank will try to sell you mortgage insurance; don't do it.
-It's actually kind of a scam and I've talked about it more here.
+Slight side note here…when you are getting a mortgage your bank will try to sell you mortgage insurance; don’t do it.
+It’s actually kind of a scam, and I’ve talked about it more here.
 Term life insurance is the way to go.

 Ok, those are the big important documents that you want to make sure you have in place.
 Now I’m going to include a few extra tips that aren’t exactly estate planning per se but will make things easier for your loved ones.